IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 code that reads the old format could not read the new format.
 An incompatible change to the format of an existing block or an existing option would be such a change; the addition of a new block or a new option would not be such a change.
-An example of such an incomparible change would be the addition of an additional field to the Section Header Block, following the Minor Version field and before the Snaplen field; software expecting the new SHB format would not correctly read
+An example of such an incompatible change would be the addition of an additional field to the Section Header Block, following the Minor Version field and before the Snaplen field; software expecting the new SHB format would not correctly read